 Many vice presidents of marketing spend time with their company in another capacity before being promoted into a management position.
 Some work in advertising or sales, where they displayed a knack for success in promoting the company.
 Most employers prefer candidates with a bachelor’s or master’s degree when hiring someone to lead their marketing department.
 Areas of study typically include marketing, sales, business, public relations, administration and communication.

-More than 175,000 workers were employed as marketing managers in May 2008, according to the U.S. Bureau of Labor Statistics.
-That number is expected to grow by 13 percent during the 2008-18 decade, which is about the fast as average for all occupations.
+More than 250,000 workers were employed as marketing managers in May 2020, according to the U.S. Bureau of Labor Statistics.
+That number is expected to grow by 8 percent during the 2018-28 decade, which is about average for all occupations.

 Vice presidents of marketing are some of the highest earners in the American workforce.
-VPs of marketing earned a median salary of anywhere from $46,000 to more than $184,000 per year in February 2010, according to PayScale.com.
+VPs of marketing earned a median salary of anywhere from $46,000 to more than $184,000 per year, according to PayScale.com.
 Much of those figures were based on the VP of marketing’s experience, well as the industry in which he worked.
-Meanwhile, the BLS reported the median salary of marketing managers was $108,580 in May 2008.
+Meanwhile, the BLS reported the median salary of marketing managers was $133,460 in May 2020.

 Sam Amico is a reporter for NBA.com and worked as a writer and editor at daily newspapers for more than a decade, covering everything from rock concerts to college football to courts and crime.
 He attended Kent State University and is the author of the book, "A Basketball Summer."
 He also is the co-host of a nationally-syndicated television show, "The Wine & Gold Zone."